 It means, for example, that pressing a single volume key brings up a nice slider that you can control with a finger, rather than a box that covers the screen.
 It sounds minor, but such things will improve the way you interact with your phone day to day.

-This feature isn’t the result of new hardware though, and it’ll be coming to all iPhones launched in recent years – it’s just a case of Apple making better use of the information picked up by existing sensors.
+This feature isn’t the result of new hardware though.
+It’s just a case of Apple making better use of the information picked up by existing sensors.

 A couple of other new features we liked (not exclusive to the iPhone 11, but helpful nonetheless): swipe typing when using the keyboard, new Memoji stickers, and control of the Wi-Fi / Bluetooth options from Control Center.